lee-hodg/fpghost.github.io/_posts/2020-12-24-imgproxy-ecs.md

 # Signing

-Imgproxy provides [examples](https://github.com/imgproxy/imgproxy/blob/master/examples/signature.py) on how to generate the signed url from the salt and key:
+Imgproxy provides [examples](https://github.com/imgproxy/imgproxy/blob/master/examples/signature.py) on how to generate the signed URL from the salt and key:

 ```python
 import base64